ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-22.md

 ## Instructions
 Create a global variable for the user's text (e.g., `let userPrompt = "";`).

+## ✅ Check
+1. Open your webpage in a browser
+2. Open Chrome DevTools (F12) and go to the Console tab
+3. Type `userPrompt` and press Enter
+4. You should see an empty string `""` or whatever value you assigned
+5. If you get an error like "userPrompt is not defined", check that you declared the variable in your `chatbot.js` file
+6. Make sure the variable is declared at the top level (not inside a function)

 ---

 **Next:** Level 23 - Capture Input on Click